sbernasek/genessa/README.md

 First, download the [latest distribution](https://github.com/sebastianbernasek/genessa/archive/v0.1.tar.gz).

-Before attempting to install GeneSSA, make sure you have installed all necessary dependencies.
+Before attempting to install GeneSSA, we suggest creating a clean virtual environment and installing all necessary dependencies ahead of time.
+While the distribution includes a pre-compiled version of the cythonized solver code, we can't guarantee that it will run correctly on all platforms.
+For best results, we recommend that you install cython before installing GeneSSA.

 System Requirements